How To Work Smarter Not Harder

-I’ve found that I work more efficiently when I set a dedicate time to work on something.
-Otherwise I find myself feeling overwhelmed as my mind is unsure when to switch off and is thinking about the next task on my list.
-I’m also more likely to become distracted and play on my phone when I don’t set boundaries, but when I have a dedicated time to work, even if it’s just for 30 minutes I stay focused during this time.
+I’ve found that I work more efficiently when I set a dedicated time to work on something.
+Otherwise, I find myself feeling overwhelmed as my mind is unsure when to switch off and is thinking about the next task on my list.
+I’m also more likely to become distracted and play on my phone when I don’t set boundaries, but when I have dedicated time to work, even if it’s just for 30 minutes I stay focused during this time.

 I recently purchased an app called “forest”, you set a timer and during this time a seed is planted which eventually grows into a tree, if you look at your phone during the set time, then the tree dies!
 It’s a good way to stay focused and keep you away from your phone.